ľ¹ÏÓ°Ôº

 Political Context

-Zambia¡¯s democracy is evident by the nine Presidential elections and four different political parties that have so far ruled the country.
+Zambia¡¯s democracy is evident by the nine presidential elections and four different political parties that have so far ruled the country.
 Among them are the United National Independence Party (UNIP 1964-1991), Movement for Multiparty Democracy (MMD 1996-2011), Patriotic Front (PF2011-2021), and currently the United Party for National Development (UPND).
-The current President Hakainde Hichilema of the UPND was elected in August 2021, after defeating then-incumbent President Edgar Lungu of the Patriotic Front.
-The next presidential elections in Zambia will be held on August 12, 2026.?
+Current President Hakainde Hichilema of the UPND was elected in August 2021, after defeating then-incumbent President Edgar Lungu of the Patriotic Front.
+The next presidential elections in Zambia will be held on August 12, 2026.

 In Depth